 Being a millionaire is not what it used to be.

 It seemed like a stroke of serendipity that the Viking called just as we were finishing the tour to say our room was ready, so we Ubered back to the Hotel.
-I wove my way through the throng of convention-going music-therapy college students and ladies who knit in the small lobby, dodged a tall German woman bobbing back and forth in front of the reception counter, and obtained our room keys.
-It’s possible that the desk clerk tried to explain the hotel’s layout to me, but I really couldn’t hear much over the cacophony.
-The first elevator we found took us to the wrong part of the hotel; the second was out of order; the third deposited us in the right place.
-Our tiny room boasted a two-poster king-size bed, a slanted wall over a narrow window, a gallery of early 1900s prints featuring Teddy Roosevelt and the Suffragettes, and a dim bathroom with toiletry dispensers affixed to the walls, a modern bowl sink, and an old curtained shower/tub stained with rust.
+Our cozy room boasted a two-poster king-size bed, a slanted wall over a narrow window, a gallery of early 1900s prints featuring Teddy Roosevelt and the Suffragettes, and a small bathroom with toiletry dispensers affixed to the walls, a modern bowl sink, and a curtained shower/tub.

-It was Restaurant Week, and we had a great deal of trouble securing a dinner reservation but didn’t really care to try the hotel concierge.
-The earliest we could get was 8:00 at Benjamin’s.
-At 7:00, we decided to escape from our small room for a drink at the lobby bar.
-It wasn’t crowded by then, but the guitar-strumming folk singer made conversation difficult, so we headed straight to Benjamin’s.
+It was Restaurant Week, and the earliest dinner reservation we could get was 8:00 at Benjamin’s.
+At 7:00, we decided to head over to the restaurant.
 The bar was packed, so we meandered around in the cold, popping in and out of overflowing bars, till we walked into 22 Bowen’s.
 Both its bars were full too, but the restaurant looked so nice that my friend suggested asking for a table.

 It was a great decision.
 They’d had a cancellation, so we were immediately seated at a comfortable four-top.
 The dining room was full, with the moderate volume typical of fine restaurants.
 At a long table nearby, a dozen suited men and women in low-cut dresses and white fur jackets talked about the Red Sox prospects.
 My friend stepped out to cancel the reservation at Benjamin’s; they were actually appreciative as the restaurant was over-booked.